metacpan/metacpan-cpan-extracted/distros/L/List-SomeUtils/README.md

 ### only\_index BLOCK LIST

 Returns the index of the only element in LIST for which the criterion in BLOCK is true.
 Sets `$_` for each item in LIST in turn:

     my @list = (1, 3, 4, 3, 2, 4);
-    printf "uniqe index of item 2 in list is %i", onlyidx { $_ == 2 } @list;
+    printf "unique index of item 2 in list is %i", onlyidx { $_ == 2 } @list;
     __END__
     unique index of item 2 in list is 4

 Returns `-1` if either no such item or more than one of these has been found.

 `only_index` is an alias for `onlyidx`.